 The very word 'hobbies' get children all excited and upbeat.
 And imagine their exuberance when hobbies combine with inferences!
 So let's not delay their indulgence in this pdf worksheet any further.

-Students will immerse themselves in these captivating situations until they arrive at an inference that feels most logical to them.
+Students of grade 5 and grade 6 will immerse themselves in these captivating situations until they arrive at an inference that feels most logical to them.
 This worksheet will also make a great 'Think-Pair-Share' activity.

-This engrossing worksheet aims at reinforcing the skill of making inferences in children of grade four and above as they infer what happened next, using the given incidental descriptions.
+This engrossing worksheet aims at reinforcing the skill of making inferences in children as they infer what happened next, using the given incidental descriptions.